Guaana/guaana.github.io/api/page/about-us.md

-The word Guaana is a derivative of *gnana* (https://en.wikipedia.org/wiki/Jnana), a Sanskrit term for knowledge.
+The name Guaana is a derivative of *gnana* (https://en.wikipedia.org/wiki/Jnana), a Sanskrit term for knowledge.
 Just with some extra ring to it.
 And yes, we are content with it’s resemblance to guano (https://en.wikipedia.org/wiki/Guano), which just happens to be one of the best natural fertilizers in the world.

 **We are building Guaana to accelerate scientific collaboration.
 A hub to scale up creative conversation, to connect and build meaningful partnerships.
 A place that speeds up the problem-solving process, and expands the range of problems that can be solved by the human mind.**